-When you get to the Homepage, click on Search for Courses and follow the instructions as if you were looking for a degree course starting later this year.
+Use the course search option and follow the instructions as if you were looking for a degree course starting later this year.
 Here you can find out about what different universities require or what different courses stipulate as their entry criteria.

 If you have any doubts at all, as well as asking your teachers or Sixth Form specialist staff, you can always contact a university directly for advice – admissions staff are usually more than happy to talk about the policy of their particular institution.

 Most universities will expect you to take 3 subjects at full A Level or A level equivalent.
 You should also realise that universities may ask for a certain number of GCSEs and that they often specify minimum grades in certain subjects..